Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 HOME=/root

-You should see the Secret (pwd=P@ssw0rd) listed as one of the Pod's environment variables.
+You should see the pwd=P@ssw0rd Secret as one of the Pod's environment variables.

 Mounting Secrets as Volumes is quite a common practice because it makes it easy to make them available to a Pod at runtime.
-This process is almost identical to that used to create a ConfigMap, except that in Secrets the attribute used is different.
+This process is almost identical to that used to create a ConfigMap, except that the attribute used is different in Secrets.
 With Secrets, you need to reference the secrets.secretName attribute.

 1. Delete the original Pod deployment.